igormcoelho/optstats/README.md

 Note that:

-Eigen has its own free license
+- Eigen has its own free license

-GSL has its own free license
+- GSL has its own free license
+- stats library (statslib) has its own free license
+   * gcem is a dependency from stats (library), which is also free license

 Depending on the mix, it can be GPL-like or MIT-like (better explanations may come in the future)